Random dilation superchannel: Abstract

 \section{Abstract}

-We present a quantum circuit that implements the \emph{random dilation superchannel}, transforming parallel queries of an unknown quantum channel into parallel queries of a randomly chosen dilation isometry of the input channel.
-This is a natural generalization of a random purification channel, that transforms copies of an unknown mixed state to copies of a randomly chosen purification state.
-Our construction is based on the quantum Schur transform and the quantum Fourier transform over the symmetric group.
-By using the efficient construction of these quantum transforms, we can implement the random dilation superchannel with the circuit complexity $O(\mathrm{poly}(n, \log d_I, \log d_O))$, where $n$ is the number of queries and $d_I$ and $d_O$ are the input and output dimensions of the input channel, respectively.
+We present a quantum circuit that implements the \emph{random dilation superchannel}, transforming parallel queries of an unknown quantum channel into the same number of parallel queries of a randomly chosen dilation isometry of the input channel.
+This is a natural generalization of the random purification channel, that transforms copies of an unknown mixed state to copies of a randomly chosen purification state.
+The circuit complexity of our construction is $O(\mathrm{poly}(n, \log d_{\mcI}, \log d_{\mcO}))$, where $n$ is the number of queries and $d_{\mcI}$ and $d_{\mcO}$ are the input and output dimensions of the input channel, respectively.
+This random dilation superchannel is extended to the sequential queries approximately, by transforming the parallel random dilation isometry into sequential random dilation unitaries with $O(\mathrm{poly}(d_{\mcI}))$ overhead in the number of queries.
+We also show that our results can be further extended to the case of quantum superchannels.
+On the other hand, we show a no-go theorem on the exact random dilation of sequential queries with $o(\mathrm{poly}(\min\{d_{\mcI}, d_{\mcO}\}))$ query overhead, showcasing a fundamental difference between the parallel and sequential cases.
 As an application, we show an efficient storage-and-retrieval of an unknown quantum channel, which improves the program cost exponentially in the retrieval error $\varepsilon$.
-For the case where the Kraus rank $r$ is the least possible (i.e., $r = d_I/d_O$), we show quantum circuits transforming $n$ parallel queries of an unknown quantum channel $\Lambda$ to $\Theta(n^\alpha)$ parallel queries of $\Lambda$ for any $\alpha<2$ approximately, and its Petz recovery map for the reference state given by the maximally mixed state probabilistically and exactly.
-We also show that our results can be further extended to the case of quantum superchannels.
+For the case where the Kraus rank $r$ is the least possible (i.e., $r = d_{\mcI}/d_{\mcO}$), we show quantum circuits that transform $n$ parallel queries of an unknown quantum channel $\Lambda$ to $\Theta(n^\alpha)$ parallel queries of $\Lambda$ for any $\alpha<2$ approximately, and implement its Petz recovery map for the maximally mixed reference state probabilistically and exactly.